Modern Slavery and Human Trafficking Statement

 We undertake all reasonable and practical steps to ensure that our standards are implemented and that local legislation and regulations are being complied with, both throughout our business, and within our direct supply chain.

-We will strive to only work with those parties who fully comply with these standards and will deal with issues of non-compliance on a case by case basis.
+We will strive to work only with those parties who fully comply with these standards and will deal with issues of non-compliance on a case by case basis.

 The Group has a range of policies, procedures, and contractual requirements in place which already contribute towards the prevention of slavery and human trafficking within our organisations or supply chains.
-These include but are not limited to
+These include but are not limited to:

-Enforcing our values
+Enforcing our Values

-The policy has been circulated throughout the Gregory Group, and it is the responsibility of all employees to uphold.
+This policy has been circulated throughout the Gregory Group, and it is the responsibility of all employees to uphold.
 We encourage all employees to be vigilant and report any suspicions of any acts or behaviours which may contradict this statement to their Manager or HR Department.

 As part of the Group’s ongoing development we may also review or reconsider additional policies, procedures or requirements if appropriate to ensure there is no slavery or human trafficking taking place in our Group or in our supply chains.